Jump to

 The Subatomic Particles

-In the Simple Universe model, the elementary strand shaped particle is a three dimensional particle that continuously moves at a constant speed against a static universal reference frame, in three dimensional space
+That moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space

-With the strand particles moving around a particle of matter at a constant speed, for a particle of matter to move forwards
+With the strand shaped particles inside a particle of matter, moving continuously at a single constant speed

-The particle of matter's perfectly round torus shape has to distort, with the internal strand particles bunching up onto one side or other in the particle of matter's torus ring
+The particle of matter's perfectly round torus shape has to distort, with the internal strand shaped particles bunching up onto one side or other in the particle of matter's torus ring

 The following animation shows the simple electron particle and proton particle changing shape when the particles move, the